List of Dimmu Borgir members: Since 2007

 Hellhammer continued working with Dimmu Borgir for the album In Sorte Diaboli and subsequent tour dates, although he never became an official band member.
 When he broke his arm in June 2007, he was replaced by the returning Tony Laureano.
 By October 2008, he had been replaced in the touring lineup by former Vader drummer Dariusz "Daray" Brzozowski.
 At the end of August 2009, long-term members ICS Vortex and Mustis were both dismissed.
 The remaining band members later claimed that the pair had displayed "unprofessionalism and bad live performances for years".

 In 2010, Vortex and Mustis were replaced by Tommie "Snowy Shaw" Helgesson and Geir "Gerlioz" Bratland, respectively, although both were credited as guest performers (alongside Daray) and the band's frontman Shagrath confirmed that only he, Silenoz and Galder were official members of the group.
-Shaw left in August and was replaced on tour by Susperia frontman Terje "Cyrus" Andersen.
+Shaw left in August and was replaced on tour by Susperia guitarist Terje "Cyrus" Andersen.
 He remained until May 2018, when he was replaced by Victor Brandt (of Firespawn and formerly of Entombed A.D.).

+On August 18, 2024, Galder announced via his Instagram account that he had left Dimmu Borgir, playing his last show the day before at Dynamo Metal Fest.
+In June 2025, the band announced Kjell Åge "Damage" Karlsen (of Chrome Division) as new lead guitarist.